Excitonic phase transition in the extended three-dimensional Falicov-Kimball model: The method

 where the action ${\cal{S}}[\bar{c},c,{\bar{f}},f,\varphi]$ in the exponential is

-suitable for derivation of the effective phase and fermionic actions.
+The action in the form given in Eq.(\ref{Equation_25}) is suitable for derivation of the effective phase action and the fermionic action.

-\subsection{The U$(1)$ gauge transformation}
+\subsection{The U(1) gauge transformation}

-To proceed, we perform the local gauge transformation to the new fermionic Grassmann variables $a({\bf{r}}\tau)$ and $b({\bf{r}}\tau)$ in order to eliminate the last imaginary term appearing in the expression of the phase action in Eq.(\ref{PHASE_ONLY}).
-For the $c$-orbital electrons the U$(1)$ transformation is
+In the perspective of treating the local and non-local correlations in the excitonic system it is important to separate the U(1) gauge degrees of freedom related to the phase sector.
+To this end, we perform the local gauge transformation to new fermionic Grassmann variables $a({\bf{r}}\tau)$ and $b({\bf{r}}\tau)$.
+This procedure will automatically eliminates also the last imaginary term appearing in the expression of the phase action in Eq.(\ref{Equation_19}).
+For the electrons of $c$ and $f$-orbitals the U$(1)$ transformation is